cosinekitty/astronomy/source/c/README.md

+**Returns:**  Topocentric equatorial coordinates of the celestial body.

 | Type | Parameter | Description |
 | --- | --- | --- |
 | [`astro_body_t`](#astro_body_t) | `body` |  The celestial body to be observed.
 Not allowed to be `BODY_EARTH`.  |